aadya940/chainopy/JOSS/paper.md

 - Utility functions for visualization: Utility functions are implemented for visualizing the Markov chain.
 - Sparse storage of transition matrix: The model is stored as a JSON object, and if 40% or more elements of the transition matrix are near zero, it is stored in a sparse format.

-The `MarkovChainNeuralNetwork` implementation defines a neural network model, MarkovChainNeuralNetwork, using PyTorch [@paszke2019pytorch] for simulating Markov chain behavior.
+The `MarkovChainNeuralNetwork` implementation defines a neural network model, using PyTorch [@paszke2019pytorch] for simulating Markov chain behavior.
 It takes a Markov chain object and the number of layers as input, with each layer being a linear layer.
 The model's forward method computes the output probabilities for the next state.
 The model is trained using stochastic gradient descent (SGD) with a learning rate scheduler.
 Finally, the model's performance is evaluated using the KL divergence between the original Markov chain's transition probabilities and those estimated from the simulated walks.

-The steps to generate training data as described in [@awiszus2018markov]  are as follows:

-    1. Input Data Augmentation: Add a random value (r) between 0 and 1 to the input data.
-This value influences the output, simulating the Markov chain's probabilistic nature.

-    2. Cumulative Frequency Calculation: Calculate the cumulative frequency for each possible transition from the current state to the next states based on transition probabilities.

-    3. Training Data Generation: Generate training data by sampling random numbers (r) and selecting the next state based on the calculated cumulative frequencies.
-This reflects the Markov chain's transition probabilities.

-    Example: If the transition probabilities from state 1 to states 2, 3, and 4 are 1/3 each, the cumulative frequencies would be [0, 1/3, 2/3, 1].
-    For instance, with a random number of 0.5, the next state might be 3, resulting in the pair (0.5, 1, 0, 0, 0) → (0, 0, 1, 0) for state 1.

 API of the library: